 SCREEN: Multiple Slices Edit being selected and voxel being removed through interpolation between slices farther apart.

 SCREEN: Fill Holes being clicked on and hole being filled.
-TXT: Refine until the mask is accurate and repeat for all target anatomies
+TXT: Refine until the mask is accurate and repeat for all target anatomies.
+A physician is consulted to verify the accuracy of the 3D models.

+SCREEN: The resulting masks are converted to 3D parts and exported.

 Virtual Reality Model Preparation